 The pay off from publishing my family history is a deeper connection with my living relatives.
 They love sharing the stories of our common ancestors with their children.

-For my how-to books, I have inspired and encouraged many others to capture and preserve their stories through scrapbooking and/or writing their ancestor’s stories.
+I have inspired and encouraged many others to capture and preserve their stories through scrapbooking and/or writing their ancestor’s stories for my how-to books.

 After completing their manuscript ready, most people send their books to traditional book printers.
-They don’t have a book publishing deal, they just utilize book printers, order a large quantity, and hock their wares and genealogy conferences and on their websites.
+They don’t have a book publishing deal.
+They utilize book printers, order a large quantity, and hock their wares and genealogy conferences and on their websites.

 The downside is there is usually a minimum order of 100, 200, or 500 books.
 Since most authors sell less than 500 copies of a book, it may not be wise to use this method unless you are a known entity.